Timing for Teams: Frequently Asked Questions

 When you remove a team member, we will create “personal” copies of that team's projects in that person's account.

-We then move all time entries created by that person in the team to the corresponding “personal” projects.
+We then move all times created by that person in the team to the corresponding “personal” projects.

 This process avoids leaving the team member with a lot of unassigned time for the entries which used to be assigned to team projects that they no longer have access to.

-Note that once a person is removed from a team, team administrator will no longer be able to view time entries created by that person.
+Note that once a person is removed from a team, team administrator will no longer be able to view times created by that person.

 What happens when I delete a team?